Ameer-eng/A8-Conway-s-Game-of-Life/README.md

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 In the Wikipedia article, the game is described as being on an "infinite" grid.
-This version should uses a fixed sized grid that the user can control the size of.
+This version uses a fixed sized grid that the user can control the size of.
 It is assumed that cells outside the boundary of the grid are always dead.

 Features: